-Safestore in Liverpool
+Safestore Self Storage Liverpool

+Our customers use our Liverpool storage centre for a range of purposes.
 Students use it to store their belongings during holidays to keep them safe rather than leave them in their digs unattended.

-Businesses use our Liverpool branch not only to store their stock, archives or equipment but also as a base from which to run their business.
+Businesses use our Liverpool storage facility not only to store their stock, archives or equipment but also as a base from which to run their business.
 We have several dedicated business units and workshops available to rent, so you can kit out an office or workspace and save a lot of money on commercial premises overheads like security, business rates and public liability insurance.

-Householders use our units to keep their furniture, furnishings and other belongings safe, often during house moves or renovations, or as an extension to their existing storage at home.
+Householders use our storage units to keep their furniture, furnishings and other belongings safe, often during house moves or renovations, or as an extension to their existing storage at home.

-and is home to several major universities.
+Liverpool is a great place to study and is home to several major universities.
 Many students remain in the city after graduation because of the high number of available jobs in the health, education, retail and tourism industries, and because of the vibrant nightlife.

 It’s a great place to live even if you’re not a student!
 The city centre is relatively compact and easy to navigate; there are plenty of museums, restaurants, shops and attractions to keep you busy at weekends.
 There are several beautiful green spaces within the city to enjoy, but if you want to get out of the city for a while there are so many places to visit that are within an hour’s journey: Martin Mere Wildlife Reserve and Crosby beach (complete with Antony Gormley’s Another Place permanent exhibit), for example.
 The locals are friendly (and have a fab sense of humour) and if you decide to move to live or work in Liverpool, you'll be made to feel welcome.